dlops-io/mega-pipeline/transcribe_audio/README.md

 ```

 ### Testing your code locally
-* Inside your docker shell make sure you run the following commands:
+* Inside your docker shell, make sure you run the following commands:
 * `python cli.py -d` - Should download all the required data from GCS bucket
 * `python cli.py -t` - Should transcribe audio to text and save it locally
 * `python cli.py -u` - Should upload the transcribed text to the remote GCS bucket